theja-mitta/WebScraper/README.md

 6. Errors - Which returns errors

 # Dependencies for app to run
-1. re - regex for some validation
+1. re - regex for validation of inputs
 2. requests - for making http requests
 3. nltk - language processing for filtering keywords in a given sentence
 4. logging - To log errors